agnikas07/iss-sighting-notifier/README.md

 **Config File**

-You will need to create a config/.env file for this project, which needs to be structured like the following:
+You will need to create a config/.env file for this project which will contain your sensitive data.
+The file needs to be structured like the following:

 ```
 # API Keys